isaacg1/minipyth/README.md

 Each character is an independent atom of the language.
 Ideally, anything can be programmed using a short program.

+To run a minipyth program, you can simply run:

+    cargo run <program> <input>

+Input is optional, defaults to 0.

+You'll need rust installed, here's the instructions to do so: https://www.rust-lang.org/learn/get-started

 Minipyth is a highly minimalistic language, and intentionally lacks many features that are taken for granted in other languages.
 Minipyth lacks: